- 06 - 07 november 2017

 Museum experts and scholars will present and discuss a number of innovative professional approaches, as well as methods to further the professionalization of museum guides.
 Mark Schep will present the results of the research project.
 The programme will include keynote addresses by Viv Golding (lecturer at the School of Museum Studies, University of Leicester) and Sandra Jackson-Dumont (Chairman of Education at the Metropolitan Museum of Art, New York), workshops, short presentations and – of course – tours of the three museums co-hosting the symposium.
 There will be plenty of opportunity to exchange ideas on urgent themes such as peer evaluations, accessibility, the role of volunteers and the part played by new media.

-Early Bird: €125 (register before 1 August 2017); Standard: €150 (register after 1 August 2017); Student: €100 - Included in your registration fee are the publication on museum guiding, two lunches, two drinks receptions, coffee/tea breaks and access to all three museums on both days.
+Early Bird: €125 (register before 1 August 2017); Standard: €150 (register after 1 August 2017); Student: €100 - Included in your registration fee are the publication on museum guiding, two lunches, two receptions, coffee/tea breaks and access to all three museums on both days.

 For different hotel options, click here>